-- Table 24.4.3 sets out the impacts from the known and anticipated changes to open space provision and population for the settlement.
-It highlights that Rainworth will see an anticipated decrease in the overall provision level for open space (from 1.98 to 1.87 hectares per 1,000 population).
-Only play provision will experience an increase in provision levels when compared to existing provision levels. - 24.4.4 Compared to the SPD Local Standards for Green Space, a decrease in all except amenity greenspace is noted.
+Table 24.4.3 sets out the impacts from the known and anticipated changes to open space provision and population for the settlement.
+It highlights that Rainworth will see a decrease in the overall provision level for open space (from 7.06 to 6.54 hectares per 1,000 population).
+Only play provision will experience an increase in provision levels.
+All other individual typologies will experience a decrease.

+Compared to the SPD Local Standards for Green Space, a decrease in all except amenity greenspace is noted.
 However, for play provision the decrease is likely to be less than shown when surrounding amenity greenspace land is also included.
 This is further supported by the increases in amenity greenspace observed (+0.24).
 The quantitative decrease in natural/semi-natural greenspace is also likely to be less as the settlement is served in terms of access to some extent by the proximity of significantly large sites such as Boundary Wood, Rainworth Heath and Rainworth Water LNR (78, 17 & 18 hectares respectively).
 The longer-term requirements for allotment provision should be reviewed against quantified demand such as waiting lists to ensure an oversupply of provision does not occur.